drweb86/butil/README.md

 # COMPRESSING, SAVING, STORING, PROVIDING easiest RESTORING

-Welcome to the 5.8 (27 December 2022) version BUtil!
+Welcome!

 ![BUtil Logotype](./help/Readme%20Assets/Logotype.bmp)

-BUtil is a powerfull set of tools for creating backups of documents and other data on your PC.
+BUtil is a powerful set of tools for creating backups of documents and other data on your PC.

 ![The main window of configurator](./help/Readme%20Assets/Screenshot%201.jpg)
 ![The backup ui master](./help/Readme%20Assets/Screenshot%202.jpg)